 However, a recent check with the resort found that there are currently a modest number of bullheads back in South Twin, though not enough to seem to have impacted the fishing.
 Keep all the bullheads you want.

 There are good facilities here, including Twin Lakes Resort on South Twin.

 The lakes are easy to reach taking Century Drive west from the Sunriver area.
 They are between Wickiup and Crane Prairie reservoirs.

-This stream flows through the Sisters area and then into a canyon before joining the Deschutes River south of Lake Billy Chinook.
+This stream flows through the Sisters area of Deschutes County and then into a canyon before joining the Deschutes River in Jefferson County, south of Lake Billy Chinook.